results on our special

 As strange as it sounds, modern-day gutters are something relatively new in the World of architecture.
 Back in the days (say, thousand years ago) they had buildings with roofs and we are pretty sure they had rain as well.
 The question then is – how did they divert the water away from the building?
 The answer is – with style!
 And with a little help from the gargoyles.

 Gargoyles, in their essence, are an artistic waterspout made by stone or marble that decorates a construction.
-They have a pipe going through their buttress and, in most cases, coming out of their widely open mouths.
+They have a pipe going through their buttress and, in most cases, coming out of their wide-open mouths.
 It serves to direct the rainwater from the roof away from the masonry walls.
 If you see something that really resembles a gargoyle, but it doesn’t divert water, it’s called a grotesque.
 The grotesque has only decorative value without having any real function.
+It can also clog to block.

 Gargoyles can be quite different from one another in shape or form.
 But they all share common features.
 They all have grotesque faces, devilish wings, long claws and overall evil look.
 A softened version of your mother-in-law if you will.